tonghuikang/swe-sharing/slides.md

 # Is Software Engineering <span class="ts-title">for me</span>?

-- How should I try out coding?
+- How do I try out coding?
 - Am I a good fit for a Software Engineer?

 </div>